Orbifold Chern classes inequalities and applications

-The next proposition is the main result in this section, proving a restriction theorem for semistable sheaves with respect to a particular set of movable classes.
-As we shall see later in Section~\ref{sect:section5_PseudoEffectivity}, these classes naturally arise in the context of positivity problems for second Chern classes.
+The next proposition is the main result in this section, proving a restriction result for semistable sheaves with respect to a particular set of movable classes.
+As we will see later in Section~\ref{sect:section5_PseudoEffectivity}, these classes naturally arise in the context of positivity problems for second Chern classes.